Our Book of the Month choice for September

 How can I access it?

-We have one library use only copy of this book, which is currently located in our New Books Display Area (around the corner from our Issue Desk).
-Its shelfmark is QA76.KER 2021 (library use only).
-It is also available as an eLegal Deposit Book.
-The eBook can be accessed from a Bodleian Library computer only.
+We have one lending copy of this book, which is located on our New Books Display Area (around the corner from our Issue Desk).
+Its shelfmark is GV109.4 ALV 2024.
+It is also available as an eBook which can be accessed from a Bodleian Library computer or use it remotely, by logging on to SOLO with your SSO.

 Image of an open book with the pages curled to form a love heartWhat would your SSL Book of the Month be?
 Do you have a favourite book in our collection?
 If so, we would love to know what it is.
 Add a comment below or email us.